robnagler/robnagler.github.io/_posts/2021-10-23-Who-Owns-Native-Culture.md

 > [k1080] Norwegian researchers have criticized legal norms that allowed
 > the firm Novartis to develop cyclosporin
-> > from soil samples collected in Norway without any requirement that some
+> from soil samples collected in Norway without any requirement that some
-> portion of the drug's profits be returned to the country of origin.'
+> portion of the drug's profits be returned to the country of origin.

 > [k1090] Perhaps most familiar is the campaign of British botanists, led
 > by Sir Clements Markham, to smuggle specimens of several
-> > species of Cinchona, the source of quinine, and the Brazilian rubber
+> species of Cinchona, the source of quinine, and the Brazilian rubber
 > tree, Hevea brasiliensis, from South America to England and then to
 > British colonies in Southeast Asia for industrial cultivation there.
->
-> FIXME
-> > [k1092] The Scottish botanist Robert Fortune accomplished a similar
+> The Scottish botanist Robert Fortune accomplished a similar
 > feat with tea, which he collected in China in the late 184os and
 > introduced into cultivation in India and Ceylon.
 >
-> FIXME
-> > [k1093] Useful plant and animal species have moved to new locations as
+> Useful plant and animal species have moved to new locations as
 > long as human populations have been in contact with one another, of
 > course.

-> [k1094] The signature dish of southern Italian cuisine would not exist if
+> The signature dish of southern Italian cuisine would not exist if
 > tomatoes, a New World crop, had not been introduced to Europe by
 > travelers returning home.